 - Waterfall your beer while Boo steals coins from you.

-- Every time you have to open the map, drink one.
+- Every time you have to open the map, you take one drink.

-- You get a star, everyone else drinks one.
+- If you get a star, everyone else takes one drink.

 - Winner of the game gets to choose one person to finish their drink.
 The others just drink three.

 Of course, you can always add additional rules if you are playing a certain Mario Party entry that changes up the format a bit.
 For example: In the original Mario Party you could drink once every time you get a fake Bowser star, or in Mario Party 10 in Bowser Party you can drink once every time Bowser catches up to you.

 Nintendoland has some awesome minigames, and some just alright ones.
 Three out of the 12 total games can make pretty great drinking games if you follow these rules.

 The first is Mario Chase, a game where one person uses the Wii U Pad to run around maps as Mario while everyone else looks at the TV screen as Toad tries to corner him.
 Just this one Mario Chase minigame was one of the most innovative uses of GamePad during the whole Wii U’s lifetime, offering a fun digital game of tag where no one has to actually stand up.